Jeff Tweedy “WARM”

 The real truth about it is / We’re all supposed to try

-Though immensely talented and very much inspired by Jeff Tweedy, Jason Molina was not Tweedy’s equal as an artist or empath.
+Though immensely talented and certainly inspired by Jeff Tweedy, Jason Molina was not Tweedy’s equal as an artist or empath.
 Several years later after writing “Farewell Transmission,’” Molina died, before the age of forty, from alcoholism.
 On “WARM,” Jeff Tweedy plugs into Molina’s farewell transmission.
 He feels what Molina feels.
 He feels all the feelings.
 He cycles through them.
 And then, still standing, he wants to feel alongside his family and loved ones as well.
 Because that is his search.
 And that’s the very best he can do.

 by Matty Wishnow